digitalvectorz/ccarps/Character_Creation.md

 ## Character Background ##
 This is pretty much open to player creativity.
 Background story can go a long way toward identifying a character's habits of mind, body, and spirit.
 This can aid the player in making good believable decisions and greatly enhance the role play experience as well as add to the group dynamics.
 So put some thought into this part, make it interesting and be creative.
 The character's *Disposition* is a great thing to keep in mind when writing their story.
 See *Disposition* section for more information.

-## Improving Your Character ##
+# Improving Your Character #
 Points are earned through adventuring.
 As a general rule, each player should earn an average of between 10-15 points per session that they actively roleplay.
 Commonly points can be earned by: performing an action that directly furthers the plot; rolling a *Critical Success* on a plot-related action; performing an action that helps the group at great risk to self; remaining in character when there is a great pressure to break the fourth wall, etc. It is up to the Game Master, how many points each character receives, and when.
 Character teams that work together to deliberately coordinate their actions to further the plot (without having hints given by the Game Master) generally obtain more points than ones that are always squabbling.

+## Point assignment ##
-**Point assignment:** Points must be assigned within the session they are given; points cannot be stored up.
+Points must be assigned within the session they are given; points cannot be stored up.
 At the beginning of any session where a character has unassigned points, those points must be assigned to a Skill or into an Attribute accumulator before play begins.

 Once points are assigned to a skill they may not be moved or re-assigned.
 Skills are increased by adding points to them.
 Modifier bonuses are gained according to the Modifier Table (see *Modifier Table* ).
 The maximum points a Skill can have is 36.
 New Skills can be learned through a trainer, reading the appropriate book, or similar learning adventures.
 Even when learning a new Skill this way, one must use the points given during that session.
 For example: